SaraJZ95/Global_Natural_Disasters-Analysis-Project-/README.md

 By understanding these patterns and impacts, we can better prepare for future disasters and mitigate their effects on communities worldwide.
 This analysis serves as a foundation for further research and action in disaster management and preparedness.

-## Next Steps:
-To enhance our analysis, we recommend incorporating additional datasets such as climate data, socio-economic factors, and infrastructure resilience metrics.
-Future work could also focus on predictive modeling to forecast the likelihood and impact of various types of disasters.